 The relevance of newborn screening (NS) for CF has been pointed out in a series of editorials/reviews (Massie J et al, 2016)(Farrell PM et al, 2016)(Castellani C et al, 2016)(De Boeck K et al, 2017)(Stephenson AL et al, 2017)(Farrell PM et al, 2017)(Farrell PM, et al 2020)(Farrell PM et al, 2020) (Shteinberg M et al,2021).

 NS is feasible and recommended worldwide.
-Best practice guidelines of European Cystic Fibrosis Society Standards of Care updated in 2018 support NS for CF.
+Best practice guidelines of European Cystic Fibrosis Society Standards of Care updated in 2018 support the relevance of NS in CF.

 NS programs for CF represent a complex strategy involving laboratory quality control in specimen collection and analysis (IRT/DNA/sweat testing), genetic counseling and communication, and follow-up.
-Several critical points were previosly focused.
-First, the immunoreacive trypsinogen (IRT) cut-off value was discussed to identify key IRT testing issues (Therrell BL, 2012).
-Second, some years ago (Baker MW, 2011) it was proposed a panel selection of 23 mutations to optimize sensitivity of NS in USA.
-To date no "ideal" protocol has been challenged.
+Several critical points have been focused.
+First, defining the immunoreacive trypsinogen (IRT) cut-off value was previously discussed to identify key IRT testing issues (Therrell BL, 2012).
+Second, to date no "ideal" protocol has been challenged.
 Different stage protocols based on a second IRT test with or without subsequent genetic analyses have been developed in USA (Caggana M et al, 2017) and in Europe (Barben J et al, 2017) to reduce the false positive diagnoses associated with one stage IRT testing.
 A study from France suggests that NS programmes should have a centralized monitoring process to warrant adjustments for improving the performance in terms of early diagnosis and reducing pending diagnosis (Munck A et al , 2017).
 A new screening protocol (Sommerburg A et al, 2017) has been implemented in Germany using IRT as first tier and pancreatitis associated protein (PAP) as second tier.
 Gene analysis with a panel of 31 CFTR-mutations is used as third tier to increase the positive predictive value (PPV) which is known to be low in pure biochemical IRT/PAP protocols.
 Main results show that this protocol has a better performance and a decreasing number of false-positives, leading to less consultations including sweat tests, reducing anxiety in parents, and finally resulting in less costs after screening.